ecsplendid/DanceMusicSegmentation/README.md

 The project is written in Matlab although some helper functions i.e. for pre-processing the dataset, extracting cue sheet times etc are included as part of a Visual Studio project.

-Simply execute run_experiments.m to predict the track indexes for the test dataset which is:
+Simply execute execute_show(1) to see it work.
+I have included training set binaries:

 - A State of Trance (With Armin van Buuren) 453 + 462
 - Trance Around World (with Above and Beyond) 364 + 372